Start9Labs/documentation/source/support/FAQ/embassy-faq.rst

 -----------------------------------------------------------------------------------------------
 The device is currently not currently protected in that way.
 Someone with physical access to the device can get full access to everything on it.

-Apps like Bitwarden however do not store plaintext information, so your passwords will not be compromised unless they know your master password.
+Apps like Bitwarden, however, do not store plaintext information, so your passwords will not be compromised unless they know your master password.

 Why http and not https for .onion websites?
 -------------------------------------------